 Potteries Museum and Art Gallery (ST1 3DW) and Shire Hall Gallery (ST16 2LD) have various exhibitions.

 Pubs and Grub

-There aren’t many away fans friendly pubs near the stadium except for Holiday Inn and a Harvester next to the stadium – they allow away fans in.
+There aren’t many away fans friendly pubs near the stadium except for Holiday Inn and a Harvester next to the stadium.
 You can park at the Harvester for £10 but it can take ages to get out after the game.

-Close to the stadium is a Power League complex (ST4 4TN) has a bar with Sky TV and allows in away fans, parking is £4.50.
-‘Longton Rugby Club’ (ST4 8WG) is a 20 minute walk away with parking at £5.
+Close to the stadium (0.2 miles) is a Power League complex (ST4 4TN) has a bar with Sky TV and allows in away fans, parking is £5.
+‘Longton Rugby Club’ (ST4 8WG) is a mile away and a 20 minute walk with parking at £5.

 Near the train station is ‘Terrace Bar’ (ST4 2BW) and 2.5 miles away.
-The shuttle bus to the stadium stops outside the pub and costs £3 for a return trip, stopping at the pub after the game.
+The shuttle bus to the stadium stops outside the pub and (£3 return trip), stopping at the pub after the game.